AlanZhangUCSC/lab_notebook/README.md

 - [ ] Finish writing the first draft of the specific aim section of my thesis proposal.
 - [ ] Really do finish formalizing the method for calling consensus.
-- [x] ~~Make a figure that illustrates the effectiveness of pseudo-chaining scores at discerning between sequences.~~ I don't think I'll do this anything.
-It's not important.
-Need to finish other stuff first.
-- [x] ~~Complete the alignment quality assessment for new panMANs.~~ *New sars20000 panman looks about the same as the old one.
-New rsv4000 panman looks **worse** than the old one*

 ### Logistics and general work